Read the amazing story of Britain’s legendary showjumper told here for the first time

 Should you have any questions about this book please drop us an email and we’ll do our best to come back to you within 48 hours.

-The price quoted is for one copy with various post and packing options quoted separately for the UK mainland.
-Books will be posted out from mid-October once payment has been cleared in our bank account.
+The price quoted is for one paperback copy with various post and packing options quoted separately for the UK mainland.
+Books will be posted within two working days of order whenever possible.

 John will be available at various venues to sign copies of his biography.
 Please visit here in the months ahead to find where you will be able to catch up with him.